 For example, the header could say, “Your Long-Term Care Premiums Are Increasing.”

-Including the reduced benefit options with the rate action letter.
+Including the RBOs with the rate action letter.

 Limiting the number of options displayed on the letter to no more than four or five.

-Identifying which reduced benefit option(s) have limited time frames.
+Identifying which RBO(s) have limited time frames.

 Advising policyholders that they can ask about reducing their benefits at any time, regardless of a rate increase.